trmccann/recipe-book/desserts/cheesecake.md

 ### Steps
 1. Slice strawberries equally, discarding end pieces
 1. Place strawberries on top of pie, starting with the outer edge and working in

+Cool at least 12 hours.

+## The danish delight topper
+blend together 1 pint of sour cream, 3 tablespoons of sugar and 1/2 tsp vanilla.
+Pour on top of cake at the before increasing temperature and baking for the 5 minutes.

+THEN, take 1 large box of frozen, whole strawberries, seperate juice from berries place berries on cake, then pour juice over the top.